Turkey Chili

 • To make the homemade chili seasoning, in a small bowl, whisk together chili powder, cumin, oregano, thyme, chipotle chili powder (if using), coriander, ½ teaspoon salt, and ¼ teaspoon pepper.

-• In a Dutch oven or stock pot, heat oil in over medium-high heat until shimmering.
+• In a Dutch oven or stock pot, heat oil over medium-high heat until shimmering.
 Add onions, bell pepper, and chili seasoning.
 Cook until the onions and peppers have softened, about 7 to 10 minutes.

 • Stir in garlic until fragrant, about 30 seconds.
 Add turkey and cook, breaking up the clumps with a spoon, until the turkey is no longer pink, about 5 minutes.